sandeeep-s/books/ddia/part-I/ddia-03-storage-and-retrieval.md

 Storage engines using hash indexes can offer high-performance reads and writes subject to the requirement that all keys fit into available RAM.
 Values can be loaded from disk with just one disk seek.
 If that part of the datafile is already in filesystem cache, no disk I/O is required at all.

-Such storage engines are well suited to situations where there are large number of writes(updates) per key, but there are not too many disticnt keys.
+Such storage engines are well suited to situations where there are a large number of writes(updates) per key, but there are not too many disticnt keys.
 #### Recaliming Disk Space
 *Segments*:
 - Break up a log file into segemnts by closing a segment file when it reaches a certain size, and make subsequent writes to a new segment file.